YUJO42/42cursus/libft/README.md

-# Libft
+# libft
 ### 1. Evaluation Log
 - try 1 - 2020/04/09 (scroe : 57)

-- - used a function that wasn't in the assignment.
+  - used a function that wasn't in the assignment.
 - try 2 - 2020/04/10 (score : 82)

-- - In my split function, the segment fault
+  - In my split function, the segment fault

-- - In my putnbr_fd function, no verification of "fd"
+  - In my putnbr_fd function, no verification of "fd"
 - try 3 - 2020/04/12 (score : 115)

-- - OK!
+  - **OK**
 ___
 ### 2. Objective
 - to code a C library regrouping functions.